 In order to determine whether a diagnosis of major depressive disorder (MDD) is appropriate for a given individual, a mental health care provider will usually compare their symptoms to those outlined in the most recent version of the Diagnostic and Statistical Manual of Mental Disorders (DSM-V).
 Read on for an overview of these criteria.
 Remember, only a licensed healthcare provider can make an official, clinical diagnosis of a mental health condition.
 That said, getting familiar with the criteria for a diagnosis of major depressive disorder can help you recognize symptoms in yourself if they occur and understand when it may be time to seek treatment.

-Having a depressed mood most of the day nearly every day is one of the primary depression criteria in the DSM-5.
-A depressed mood is defined as explained or unexplained sadness that negatively impacts your life and your ability to perform day to day tasks.
-A depressed mood can affect your relationships, home life, and career.
+Having a depressed mood most of the day nearly every day is one of the primary depression criteria listed in the DSM-V. A depressed mood is defined as explained or unexplained sadness that negatively impacts one’s life and one’s ability to perform day-to-day tasks.
+A depressed mood can affect a person’s relationships, career, and quality of life.

 Feelings Of Worthlessness And Guilt

 An individual may also experience a deluge of negative thoughts as part of a depressive episode, which may manifest as feelings of worthlessness or guilt.
 They may feel like they don’t contribute to the lives of those around them, or they may feel guilty even for things that are not within their control.
 These feelings may also worsen other symptoms of depression.

 In more severe cases of depression, an individual may also experience suicidal thoughts or behaviors.
 They may be prone to recurrent thoughts of death, may speak about it often, and/or may engage in plans for or behaviors related to self-harm.